Nicholas Russell, 6th Earl Russell: Career

 He was also a longstanding national executive member of the Socialist Educational Association.

-He was actively involved in Disability Labour and was a former chair of the group.
+He was actively involved in Disability Labour and was a former chairman of the group.
 He was Disability Labour's first representative on the Labour Party's National Policy Forum, the National Executive Committee's equalities sub-committee and the Socialist Societies executive.

-On 7 May 2010 Russell was elected as Labour councillor for the Cann Hall ward of Waltham Forest London Borough Council, a position he held for a four-year term until May 2014.
+On 7 May 2010, Russell was elected as Labour councillor for the Cann Hall ward of Waltham Forest London Borough Council, a position he held for a four-year term until May 2014.

 Personal life and death

 He lived with his fiancée Georgina Farrer in Leytonstone, until his sudden death from a presumed heart attack on 17 August 2014, aged 45.
-An autopsy later confirmed the cause of death to have been due to a thrombosis.
+A post mortem later confirmed the cause of death to have been due to thrombosis.